GAMS-dev/miro/README.md

 ## License

-The GAMS WebUI as a whole is distributed under GPL-2 (GNU GENERAL PUBLIC LICENSE version 2), or (at your option) any later version.
+GAMS MIRO as a whole is distributed under GPL-2 (GNU GENERAL PUBLIC LICENSE version 2), or (at your option) any later version.
 See the [LICENSE](LICENSE) file for more details.